emnh/computer-software-engineering-findings/README.md

 Before we start, is this even the right or all-encompassing question?
 I think for the industry it is the most relevant one, but it completely omits the impact of psychology in software development.
 Whether a language is psychologically beneficial to use for a human is a neglected question, as I consider myself more knowledgeable about programming than about psychology.
 With this "disclaimer" out of the way, I proceed to research which features are useful in differentiating the economical impact of various programming languages.

 # Is static typing useful?
+[The article "An empirical study on the impact of software maintainability"](https://www.researchgate.net/publication/259634489_An_empirical_study_on_the_impact_of_static_typing_on_software_maintainability) attempts to answer the question.
+Quoting the conclusion of the article, the answer in my opinion is yes:

+> The result of the experiment can be summarized as follows:
+> * Static type systems help humans use a new set of classes: For four of the five programming tasks that required using new classes, the experiment revealed a positive impact of the static type system with respect to development time.
+For one task, we did not observe any statistically significant difference (possibly due to learning effects).
+> * Static type systems make it easier for humans to fix type errors: For both programming tasks that required fixing a type error, the use of the static type system translates into a statistically significant reduction of development time.
+> * For fixing semantic errors, we observed no differences with respect to development times: For both tasks where a semantic error had to be fixed, we did not observe any statistically significant differences.